 Rosse.
-The king hath happily receiv'd, Macbeth, The news of thy success; and when he reads Thy personal venture in the rebels' fight,
+The king hath happily receiv'd, Macbeth, The news of thy success: and when he reads Thy personal venture in the rebels' fight,

-His wonders and his praises do contend, Which should be thine, or his.
-Silenc'd with that, In viewing o'er the rest o' the selfsame day, He finds thee in the stout Norweyan ranks, Nothing afeard of what thyself didst make, Strange images of death.
-As thick as hail, Came post with post; and every one did bear Thy praises in his kingdom's great defence, And pour'd them down before him.
+His wonders and his praises do contend,

+Which should be thine, or his: Silenc'd with that,

+In viewing o'er the rest o' the self-same day,

+He finds thee in the stout Norweyan ranks,

+Nothing afeard of what thyself didst make,

+Strange images of death.
+As thick as tale,

+Came post with post; and every one did bear Thy praises in his kingdom's great defence, And pour'd them down before him.

 Ang.
-We are sent, To give thee from our royal master thanks; Only to herald thee into his sight, Not pay thee.
+We are sent, To give thee, from our royal master, thanks; Only to herald thee into his sight, Not pay thee.

 Rosse.
-And, for an earnest of a greater honour,

-- He bade me, from him, call thee thane of Cawdor: In which addition, hail, most worthy thane, For it is thine. - Ban.
-What! can the devil speak true?
+And, for an earnest of a greater honour, He bade me, from him, call thee thane of Cawdor: In which addition, hail, most worthy thane!
+For it is thine.

+Ban.
+What, can the devil speak true?
 Macb.
-The thane of Cawdor lives: why do you dress me In borrow'd robes?
+The thane of Cawdor lives; Why do you dress me

+In borrow'd robes?

 Ang.
-Who was the thane, lives yet; But under heavy judgment bears that life Which he deserves to lose.
-Whether he was combin'd With those of Norway, or did line the rebel With hidden help and vantage, or that with both He labour'd in his country's wrack, I know not; But treasons capital, confess'd and prov'd, Have overthrown him.
+Who was the thane, lives yet;

+But under heavy judgment bears that life Which he deserves to lose.
+Whether he was combin'd

+With those of Norway; or did line the rebel With hidden help and vantage; or that with both He labour'd in his country's wreck, I know not; But treasons capital, confess'd, and prov'd, Have overthrown him.

 Macb.
-Glamis, and thane of Cawdor: The greatest is behind. -- Thanks for your pains. --
+Glamis, and thane of Cawdor: The greatest is behind. -- Thanks for your pains. -Do you not hope your children shall be kings, When those that gave the thane of Cawdor to me, Promis'd no less to them?